 Current Curriculum Theme

 Our current theme is ‘Happily Ever After’.
 It is part of our whole school focus on COMMUNICATION.

-The other subjects included in this thematic unit are art, dance, design technology, ICT/computing, science, speaking and listening, maths and PHSE.
+The subjects also included in this thematic unit are art, dance, design technology, drama, ICT / computing, science, speaking and listening, maths, music and PSHE.
 Breadth comes, not only from the range of subjects covered, but also from their careful integration, leading to more connected thinking.
-Global Dimensions help pupils develop a wider perspective and understand the links between their own lives and those of people around the globe, as well as understanding their own place in the worldwide community.
+Global Dimensions help pupils develop a wider perspective and understand the links between their own lives and those of people around the globe, as well as understanding their place in the worldwide community.

 ‘Learning Means the World’ puts great emphasis on curriculum depth.
 We focus on common attributes that ensure provision of a deep curriculum and use them to underpin our thematic units.
 We consider these to be:- meaning and relevance; cohesion; opportunities for inquiry; development of critical, creative and high order thinking skills; integration of subjects; provision of access to information from a range of sources and viewpoints and the authenticity of end products.